Our Blog

 April 17th, 2024

 One of the most frequent questions that Drs.
-Hutcheson, Train, Goodall, Lewis and our team hear is about what kinds of snacks are best for a child’s dental health.
+Hutcheson, Train, Abie, Dyer and our team hear is about what kinds of snacks are best for a child’s dental health.
 Sugary snacks are inevitable sometimes, but it’s vital for you as a parent to monitor how frequently your child is eating the kinds of snacks that may give him or her a cavity or two down the line.

 Unsurprisingly, the best snacks are healthy ones, though they may not always be the most appealing to your little ones.
 The good news is that healthy doesn’t mean you have to compromise on taste.
 Once your kids give these tasty snacks a go, they might become open to all things healthy!